viewthespace/code-challenge/README.md

 # Weekly VTS Coding Challenge

 Each directory has a README.md describing the challenge.
-Solutions are places inside the directory in format `solution_<initals>.<ext>`
+Solutions are placed inside the directory in format `solution_<initals>.<ext>`

 Rules: